Joanbonoprog/Joanbonoprog/README.md

 ## About Me

-I'm a software developer focused on **Java and Kotlin**, with an interest in mobile development, backend and AI integration.
+I'm a **Software Developer** focused on the **Kotlin and Java** ecosystems, with hands-on experience in **Mobile Development (Android)**, **Kotlin Multiplatform (KMP)**, and **Generative AI integration** (LLMs).

-I'm particularly interested in building applications with clean, maintainable architectures focused on solving real-world problems.
+I apply **Clean Architecture** principles to build maintainable and scalable solutions.
+I have specialized technical training (DAM and Master's in AI) and always seek to deliver real value through software.

-I'm currently looking for a professional opportunity where I can continue growing as a developer and contribute my skills to a software team.
+I'm currently looking for my next professional opportunity to join a technical team, while I continue to expand my backend capabilities with ecosystems like **Spring Boot and Spring AI**.

 ## Specializations